lovetheory/nkc2/README.md

 - 20160514: ImageMagick was found to contain security exploits that provides remote execution capabilities to hackers.
-  Make sure you are using the latest version of ImageMagick (7.0.1-3 recommended), otherwise please do upgrade immediately.
+  Make sure you are using the latest version of ImageMagick (7.0.1-3 as for now), otherwise please do upgrade immediately.

 ## How to add an API